tony-aw/tinycodet/README.md

 The ‘tidyoperators’ R-package adds some much needed infix operators, and a few functions, to make your R code much more tidy.
-It includes infix operators for the negation of logical operators (exclusive-or, not-and, not-in), safer float (in)equality operators, in-place modifying mathematical arithmetic, in-place modifying unreal replacer, and infix operators for custom row- and column-wise rank-based ordering of
+It includes infix operators for additional logic operators (exclusive-or, not-and, not-in), safer float (in)equality operators, in-place modifying mathematical arithmetic, in-place modifying unreal replacer, and infix operators for custom row- and column-wise rank-based ordering of